-The Southern Association of Colleges and Schools accreditation organization placed UNC on probation for one year, ending in June 2016.
-UNC instituted reforms with higher governance standards, accountability for student athlete support programs, and classroom and coursework audits.
+The Southern Association of Colleges and Schools accreditation organization placed UNC on probation for one year.
+UNC instituted reforms with higher governance standards, accountability for studentathlete support programs, and classroom and coursework audits.
 In 2017, the NCAA concluded its investigation.
 While the organization agreed that UNC was guilty of academic fraud, it did not punish the university or its athletic program.
-The NCAA's infractions committee declared it did not have the power to levy penalties against the university because the "paper" courses were not exclusive to student athletes but were accessible to any UNC student.
+The NCAA's infractions committee declared that it did not have the power to levy penalties against the university because the "paper" courses were not exclusive to student-athletes but were accessible to any UNC student.